sanelez/sz-csv-ai-analyzer/README.md

 ![CSV AI Analyzer preview](.github/assets/app.gif)

-A modern, elegant application to analyze your CSV files with Artificial Intelligence. **100% private** - everything stays local in your browser.
+A modern, elegant application to analyze your CSV files with Artificial Intelligence. **100% private** - everything stays local in your browser. **Self-hostable** with Docker.

 ## ✨ Features